Delhi/NCR:

 Most commonly, your doctor will advise a 25-hydroxyvitamin D test to check the levels of Vitamin D.

-Muscle weakness due to vitamin D deficiency is predominantly of the proximal muscle groups and is manifested by a feeling of heaviness in the legs, tiring easily, and difficulty in climbing stairs and rising up from a chair.
+Muscle weakness due to vitamin D deficiency is predominantly of the proximal muscle groups and is manifested by a feeling of heaviness in the legs, difficulty in climbing stairs and rising up from a chair.

 Vitamin D deficiency is now considered a global pandemic.
-Many experts believe changes in lifestyle and lack of sun exposure is responsible for this.
-A more plausible explanation is that probably we have started identifying the condition more frequently in last 10 to 15 years because laboratory assay to diagnose the condition was not available in the past.
+Many experts believe changes in lifestyle and lack of sun exposure are responsible for this.
+A more plausible explanation is that we have probably started identifying the condition more frequently in the last 10 to 15 years because laboratory assay to diagnose the condition was not available in the past.

 Why Indians are deficient in vitamin D so commonly has remained an intriguing question.
 Darker skin complexion and higher melanin concentration in Indian skin can hinder vitamin D formation.
 There might be genetic and other unexplained factors which might impair vitamin D synthesis in Indian skin.